section-engineering-education/engineering-education/content/articles/how-to-regulate-sessions-with-redis/index.md

  In-memory means you don't need to have large data sets.
 You have small pieces of data, so tiny little pieces of data that allow us to keep it in memory that is the machine's memory and not disk.

  Redis is an open-source database that is often used to build high-performance scalable web applications.
 Redis is a key-value store and this key relationship is a little bit similar to how we handle objects in javascript.
-Several languages and frameworks works with Redis, they include Python, backend javascript frameworks like Node.js.
-In this tutorial we will be doing our session regulation using Redis with Node.js.
+Several languages and frameworks work with Redis, they include Python, backend javascript frameworks like Node.js.
+In this tutorial, we will be doing our session regulation using Redis with Node.js.

 ### Prerequisites
 To understand this lesson you should be familiar with the following.
-* JavaScript.
+- JavaScript.
-* Creating servers using Nodejs and their dependencies.
+- Creating servers using Nodejs and their dependencies.
-* Database.
+- Database.

 ### Goal

 At the end of this tutorial you should be able to:

-* Understand What Redis Is
+- Understand What Redis Is
-* Fundamentals of Redis
+- Fundamentals of Redis
-* Advantages of Redis
+- Advantages of Redis
-* Install Redis
+- Install Redis
-* Redis-CLI
+- Redis-CLI
-* Data Types - Strings, Lists, Sets, Sorted Sets, Hashes
+- Data Types - Strings, Lists, Sets, Sorted Sets, Hashes
-* Regulate Sessions with Redis (Nodejs)
+- Regulate Sessions with Redis (Nodejs)

 ### Advantage of Redis
 It's really fast cause it's an in-memory database and you do not need large data sets.
-* It's very flexible in terms of storing data.
+- It's very flexible in terms of storing data.
-* No schemas & column names are required.
+- No schemas & column names are required.
-* Redis support rich data types such as List and Set.
+- Redis supports rich data types such as List and Set.
-* It's also used for both a Caching system and a database that can persist data to the disk.
+- It's also used for both a Caching system and a database that can persist data to the disk.

+### When to use Redis Caching
+Use Redis to cache data that is not frequently changing.

 ### Getting Started with Redis
 Now let install Redis onto our laptops or computers to use it and test some commands.
 Now keep in mind when it comes to databases most of the time you won't be running from your computer.
 In most cases, it's going to be on a server or another machine that is just dedicated to that database.
 ### Redis installation